Popular Vitamin Subscriptions, Compared

 A previous version of this list included Honest Company‘s Health + Wellness bundle as a good option if you’re looking for a subscription for the whole family.
 While Honest Company still offers a handful of vitamins starting at $19.95/month, they no longer offer them via a bundled subscription (though you can subscribe to individual products).
 They also no longer offer men’s and children’s varieties, and instead appear to be focusing on prenatal and postnatal health only with their supplement products.
 If you’re already subscribing to Honest Diapers, they may be worth checking out, but they’re no longer a good option for the whole family as we previously wrote.

 Which vitamin subscription is the best?

-Turns out, they’re all just a bit different!
-There’s really something for everyone, and many of these options are more affordable than I suspected at first, too.
+There’s really something for everyone available on the market today, and many of these options are more affordable than I suspected at first, too.

-Personally: I’ve tried Honest Company supplements in the past, but I find that daily packs make it easier for me to stick to a routine.
-I’m considering switching from Care/of to Persona based on price and options.
-(It may be worth noting that Persona isn’t always the cheaper option, although it worked out that way for the vitamins my doctor recommended to me.)
+Personally: I find that daily packs make it easier for me to stick to a routine (especially since I can leave a few in my work bag for the mornings when I’m in a rush and forget to take my vitamins at home).
+I’m waiting for my next doctor’s appointment to revisit which supplements my body currently needs, but I find Persona appealing based on price point and total available options alone.
+(It may be worth noting that Persona isn’t always the cheaper option, although it worked out that way for the Vitamin D and Iron supplements my doctor previously recommended to me.)

 Which vitamin subscription would you choose?
 Tell us in the comments!